CHVivek7/Box-cricket/README.md

 # Box Cricket

-Box Cricket is a project designed to manage and track box cricket games, scores, teams, and player statistics.
-This repository provides a platform for organizing box cricket tournaments, recording match results, and analyzing player performance.
+Box Cricket is a comprehensive Java web application designed to streamline the organization and management of box cricket tournaments.
+Running on Apache Tomcat, this platform empowers users to oversee teams, players, matches, payments, and more, providing a seamless experience for both administrators and participants.

 ## Table of Contents